yuvanist/json-merge/README.md

 ## Functions:
   1. Supports non-english words as well.
-  2. Creates file only upto the maximum size.
+  2. Creates file only upto the maximum size specified by the user.
   3. Merging works for any array name.

 This program reads *base file name for input*, *base file name for output*,